 Check the ILL Express! band on the front of your borrowed item.
 If it does not say NO RENEWALS, a renewal may be requested using ILL Express!

 The final decision on granting a renewal rests with the lending library.
-Keep in mind that the system will not allow you to renew an item until five days or less before the original due date.
+Keep in mind that the system will not allow you to renew an item for five days or less before the original due date.

 To renew an item: